padogrid/bundle-geode-1-docker-debezium_ksqldb_confluent/README.md

 ./build_app
 ```

-The log4j jar file downloaded by `build_app` may have a conflict with the log4j jar included in the PadoGrid distribution.
-Make sure to remove the downloaded log4j files from the workspace and app `lib` directories as follows.
+If you are using an older version of PadoGrid, then the log4j jar file downloaded by `build_app` may have a conflict with the log4j jar included in the PadoGrid distribution.
+If so, remove the downloaded log4j files from the workspace and app `lib` directories as follows.

 ```bash
 cd_workspace